onyenme/telecom-churn-analysis/README.md

 # Project Outcome
 This project demonstrates how customer and financial data can be transformed into actionable business intelligence for the telecommunications industry.
 The analysis provides valuable insights into customer behavior, revenue performance and churn risk while supporting data-driven decision-making.

-LinkedIn: Add your LinkedIn profile
-GitHub: Add your GitHub profile
-Email: Add your professional email